zvictor/PocketFlow/cookbook/python-tool-crawler/README.md

 # Web Crawler with Content Analysis

-A web crawler tool built with PocketFlow that crawls websites and analyzes content using LLM.
+A web crawler tool built with BrainyFlow that crawls websites and analyzes content using LLM.

 ## Features